-Figure 31 - Air-ride Suspension Alignment

-3. Repeat step 1 and 2 on the remaining connections.

-4. Follow the measurement steps in the spring suspension alignment process above.

-5. If additional axle movement is necessary, adjust the eccentric washer on the opposite side of the forward axle from the 12 o'clock position.
+- Figure 32- Air-ride Suspension Alignment - 3.
+Repeat step 1 and 2 on the remaining connections. - 4.
+Follow the measurement steps in the spring suspension alignment process.
+(See Figure 27 -Suspension Alignment Requirements) - 5.
+If additional axle movement is necessary, adjust the eccentric washer on the opposite side of the forward axle from the 12 o'clock position.

-NOTE Be sure that the axle movement occurs without compressing the Tri-Functional[TM] Bushing.
+Be sure that the axle movement occurs without compressing the Tri-FunctionalTM Bushing.

-6. After achieving proper alignment of the forward axle, snug the pivot connections and recheck alignment.

-7. Apply torque to the torx-head portion of the shear-type bolt until it shears off of the hex head.

-8. Align additional axles to the forward axle by rotating their eccentric flanged washer(s) until both ends of the axle are an equal distance from the front axle (see Figure 23 pg.21).
+- 6. After achieving proper alignment of the forward axle, snug the pivot connections and recheck alignment. - 7.
+Apply torque to the torx-head portion of the shear-type bolt until it shears off of the hex head. - 8.
+Align additional axles to the forward axle by rotating their eccentric flanged washer(s) until both ends of the axle are an equal distance from the front axle (see Figure 27).
 Repeat steps 1, 2,3,5,6 and 7.